Western Union suspends money transfers to Cuba following U.S. sanctions

 Western Union's response

 "The company is aware of the U.S. State Department's plans to reissue and update the Cuba Restricted List.
-We will comply with all applicable laws and regulations as it pertains to this list." -- Brad Jones, Western Union Spokesperson.
+We will comply with all applicable laws and regulations as it pertains to this list," Brad Jones, Western Union spokesperson, said as part of a written statement.

 Mixed reactions in South Florida

-While many Cuban Americans depend on remittances to support their families, some agree with the restrictions.
+While many Cuban Americans depend on remittances to support their families, some agreed with the restrictions.
 Yarini believes the Cuban government profits too much from the money sent by exiles.

 "Most of the money goes to the dictatorship," she said.
 "There's a certain percentage, so it's like you're feeding a system and it's okay."